thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 ### Objectives

-* Be able to alter database schema using migrations
-* Be able to alter a production database schema using migrations
+* Write migrations to manage your database schema
-* Be able to explain why migrations are important
-* Be able to explain why migrations have unique identifying numbers
+* Explain why migrations have timestamps
-* Be able to rollback a migration in both a development and production environement
+* Run and rollback migrations on Heroku

 ### Why you should care

 Migrations are a convenient way to alter your database schema over time in a consistent and easy way.
-Migrations reduce the opportunity for human error and allow you to automate schema creation in both development and production.
+Migrations reduce the opportunity for human error and allow you to automate database schema creation in both development and production.

-You can think of each migration as being a new 'version' of the database.
-A schema starts off with nothing in it, and each migration modifies it to add or remove tables, columns, or entries.

-These migrations also provide further documentation about your database schema for you, your team, and _future you!_
+Each migration modifies the current database schema, and by running all of the migrations in order you can go from nothing to a fully defined database schema.

 ### Questions to be answerd by the end of this lesson:

-1. Why use the `--save` flag when installing npm packages?
-How does that affect your app when you deploy?
 1. What does the `knexfile.js` file do?
 Why is it important?
 1. Why is the `knex` CLI super handy for creating migration files?
 1. What is a database schema?